List of Weeds characters

-Nancy Botwin's family
+The Botwin family

 Nancy Botwin

 Nancy Botwin (Mary-Louise Parker, leading character)—also known as Lacey LaPlante (season two) and Nathalie Newman (season six)—was a PTA soccer mom until her husband, Judah, suddenly died of a heart attack.
 To maintain the upper middle-class lifestyle to which she was accustomed in the fictional town of Agrestic, Nancy entered the world of marijuana dealing.
 At the start, her regular clients include her accountant, her lawyer, and fellow suburban friends.
 However, as she expands and fights for survival, she is confronted with the violent realities of her business as she jockeys against competitors, gangs, and drug lords.
 Adding complications to the situation, are her sudden relationship with Peter Scottson, a DEA agent who discovers Nancy's business, but takes measures to ensure her safety.
 Peter grew increasingly hostile towards Nancy and is eventually killed.
 Eventually, Nancy works for a gangster named U-Turn.
 During one of her runs for him, she meets Guillermo, a Mexican drug trafficker, who offers her a chance to move up in the drug game.
 Nancy declines, but changes her mind when a huge fire spreads into the Agrestic town.
 Nancy takes advantage of the fire and burns down her house, ensuring that her family will be leaving and moving on.

-Moving her family to Ren Mar, Nancy excitedly jumps on the opportunity to traffic pot across the Mexican border for Guillermo at the beginning of season four, but is uncomfortable with other transporting jobs, like smuggling heroin and child-prostitutes.
+At the start of season four, Nancy eagerly jumps at the chance to transport marijuana across the Mexican border for Guillermo, but she feels uneasy about other transporting duties, such as smuggling heroin and child prostitutes.
 These qualms and other factors put her at odds with the "chain of command" within the drug cartel and lead to Nancy blatantly violating its rules.
 However, her insubordination leads to a romance with Esteban Reyes, a corrupt Mayor of Tijuana.
 Her attempt to shut down a tunnel almost leads to her death during the season four cliffhanger.
 Nancy takes a break from dealing in season five while building a relationship with Esteban, eventually giving birth to his only son.
 Complications arise with Esteban's boss Pilar Zuazo at the end of the fifth season, and the family is forced into living on the run from Esteban and his men, as well as the American and Mexican authorities.
-They visit Seattle, Washington, where Nancy learns how to make hashish, a concentrated form of marijuana, and sells it as a means of income during their trips to Montana and Michigan, until Nancy and her family are discovered.
+They visit Seattle, Washington, where Nancy learns how to make hashish, a concentrated form of marijuana, and sells it as a means of income during their trips to Montana and Michigan until Nancy and her family are discovered.
 The season six finale has the male Botwins on a plane to Europe, while Nancy goes through with Plan "C".
-This is her last possible solution, to keep Esteban away, in which she turns herself in to the police, for the sake of her family.
+This is her last possible solution, to keep Esteban away, in which she turns herself into the police, for the sake of her family.